-Transects ranked as 'Poor' in Table 5.5 comprise BHPPD-29 and BHPPD-31.
-Although there is a lack of development of perennial vegetation at BHPPD-29 (no hummock grassland of Triodia glabra and no shrubland of Acacia synchronicia and A. xiphophylla that existed prior to clearing), the cover of \Cenchrus spp. at this transect (24%) has been reduced greatly from the 70% recorded in 2017, but has increased by 3% since the previous monitoring phase.
-At BHPPD-31, it is unlikely that the cover of Acacia xiphophylla will return to pre-clearing levels of 72%, with colonisation of A. bivenosa shrubs along this transect likely in the very long-term.
-Spinifex cover has decreased by 25% since the last monitoring phase, to less than pre-clearing levels, and the cover of \Cenchrus has increased from 2% in 2017 to 31% in 2021.
+Transects ranked as 'Fair' in Table 5.5 comprise BHPPD-29.
+Although there is a lack of development of perennial vegetation at BHPPD-29 (no hummock grassland of Triodia glabra and no shrubland of Acacia synchronicia and A. xiphophylla that existed prior to clearing), the current cover of Cenchrus spp. at this transect (8.15%) has been reduced greatly from the 70% recorded in 2017, and has also decreased by 14.05% from the previous 2021 monitoring phase.
+It is expected that in the short term, with continued spraying, that the level of Cenchrus spp. will continue to decline.
+It would only be expected that the perennial Acacia shrubs and Triodia hummocks would become established in the medium to long term given favourable conditions and the absence of competition from Cenchrus spp.

+Transects ranked as 'Very Poor' in Table 5.5 comprise BHPPD-31.
+At BHPPD-31, it is unlikely that the cover of Acacia xiphophylla will return to pre-clearing levels of 72%, with colonisation of A. bivenosa shrubs along this transect only likely in the very long-term.
+Spinifex cover has remained steady since 2021 but still 26% less than pre-clearing levels, and the cover of Cenchrus has increased significantly from 31.2% in 2021 to 73.65% in 2022.
 The greater area surrounding BHPPD-31 continues to support large, permanent populations of A. xiphophylla, and as whole presents as a stable, healthy vegetation unit.

-For both of these transects (BHPPD-29 and BHPPD-31), the presence of relatively substantial amounts of \Cenchrus spp. is likely to influence the development of native vegetation, through competition for resources and allelopathy.
-In the short to medium term, it is expected that the cover of native vegetation may still increase, however it is also likely that the cover of \Cenchrus spp. will continue to remain steady or increase unless continued herbicide spraying is undertaken.
+For both transects (BHPPD-29 and BHPPD-31), the presence of relatively substantial amounts of Cenchrus spp. is likely to influence the development of native vegetation, through competition for resources and allelopathy.
+In the short to medium term, it is expected that the cover of native vegetation may still increase, however it is also likely that the cover of Cenchrus spp. will continue to remain steady or increase unless continued herbicide spraying is undertaken.

-The presence of \Cenchrus spp. is not the only factor influencing slow revegetation, however it is likely to be a significant factor over time, particularly for transects at which the cover of weeds is still moderate or high following herbicide spraying.
-Given the amount of \Cenchrus spp. cover currently recorded at BHPPD-29, BHPPD30 and BHPPD-31, these infestations would be expected to increase again in the short term, and would likely suppress the regeneration of native perennial vegetation.
+The presence of Cenchrus spp. is not the only factor influencing slow revegetation, however it is likely to be a significant factor over time, particularly for transects at which the cover of weeds is still moderate or high following herbicide spraying.
+Given the amount of Cenchrus spp. cover currently recorded at BHPPD-29, BHPPD30 and BHPPD-31, these infestations would be expected to increase again in the short to medium term, and would likely suppress the regeneration of native perennial vegetation.
 It is unlikely that native vegetation would be able to re-establish to a similar state as was present prior to clearing, without continued weed control efforts.